Equivariant Structure on Smash Powers: Symmetric Monoidal Categories

-On the other hand given a map of commutative monoids $M \otimes N \rightarrow C$, precomposition with the units of $N$ and $M$, respectively, yields maps $M \rightarrow C$ and $N \rightarrow C$.
-These two constructions are obviously inverse to each other, hence $M \otimes N$ satisfies the universal property of the coproduct (\cite[III.3]{McL}). \end{proof}

 We will discuss monoids, (commutative) algebras and modules over such in various (symmetric) monoidal categories $(\catC, \otimes, \I)$.
-Often we use that the forgetful functors to $\catC$ have left adjoints, and hence we recall how these adjoints are formed in general: \begin{lemma} Let $R$ be a monoid in $(\catC,\otimes,\I)$, \begin{itemize} \item the functor $-\otimes R$ is left adjoint to the forgetful functor from $\catC$ to right $R$-modules. \item the functor $R\otimes -$ is left adjoint to the forgetful functor from $\catC$ to left $R$-modules. \end{itemize}In both cases the action of $R$ simply uses the multiplication $R$.
-If $R$ is commutative, and the category of $R$-modules has coproducts, then \begin{itemize} \item the functor $\Ass \defas{} \coprod_{i \in \N} (-)^{\otimes_R i}$ is left adjoint to the forgetful functor from $R$-algebras to $R$-modules. \end{itemize} If the category of $R$ modules is cocomplete, then \begin{itemize} \item the functor $\Comm \defas{} \coprod_{i \in \N} [(-)^{\otimes_R i}]_{\Sigma_i}$ is left adjoint to the forgetful functor from commutative $R$-algebras to $R$-modules. \end{itemize} In both cases multiplication is by simply concatenating coproduct factors and the unit map is the inclusion of $R$ as the factor indexed by $0$. \end{lemma} Here $(-)^{\otimes_R i}$ denotes the $i$-fold tensor power over $R$.
-Then $[-]_{\Sigma_i}$ is taking the orbits of the action of $\Sigma_i$ that permutes tensor factors, \ie the action induces a functor from $\Sigma_i$ viewed as a one-object category (cf.~\ref{Gset}) and $[-]_{\Sigma_i}$ denotes its colimit.
-We could of course have given each of these functor in terms of the monads that the unit of the adjunction induces on $\catC$.
+Often we use that the forgetful functors to $\catC$ have left adjoints, and hence we recall how these adjoints are formed in general: \begin{lemma} Let $R$ be a monoid in $(\catC,\otimes,\I)$.
+Then the functors \begin{itemize} \item $-\otimes R$ from $\catC$ to right $R$-modules \item $R\otimes -$ from $\catC$ to left $R$-modules \end{itemize} are left adjoint to the forgetful functors.
+If $R$ is commutative and the category of $R$-modules has coproducts, then \begin{itemize} \item the functor $\Ass \defas{} \coprod_{i \in \N} (-)^{\otimes_R i}$ is left adjoint to the forgetful functor from $R$-algebras to $R$-modules, where $(-)^{\otimes_R i}$ is the $i$-fold tensor power over $R$, with the convention that $M^{\otimes_R0}=R$. \end{itemize} If the category of $R$ modules is cocomplete, then \begin{itemize} \item the functor $\Comm \defas{} \coprod_{i \in \N} [(-)^{\otimes_R i}]_{\Sigma_i}$ is left adjoint to the forgetful functor from commutative $R$-algebras to $R$-modules, where $[-]_{\Sigma_i}$ is the orbits of the action of $\Sigma_i$ that permutes tensor factors, \ie the action induces a functor from $\Sigma_i$ viewed as a one-object category (cf.~\ref{Gset}) and $[-]_{\Sigma_i}$ denotes its colimit. \end{itemize} In both cases multiplication is by concatenating coproduct factors and the unit map is the inclusion of $R$ as the factor indexed by $0$. \end{lemma} We could of course have given each of these functor in terms of the monads that the unit of the adjunction induces on $\catC$.